sean0921/sac_debian_packager/README.md

 ### Done!

-* Maybe you have to re-login the shell for loading newer environment.
+* Maybe you have to re-login the shell (for e.g., `bash -l`) or desktop for loading newer environment.

+## To do

+* Adding build dependencies package installing procedure to `build.bash`